Jack Phillips (wireless operator): Ice reports

+Collision

+Captain Smith sends distress messages to Jack Phillips depicted in a 1912 illustration by Francis Arnold Collins.

 Titanic struck an iceberg at 23:40 that night and began sinking.
 Bride had woken up and begun getting ready to relieve Phillips when Captain Edward Smith entered the wireless room and told Phillips to prepare to send out a distress signal.
 Shortly after midnight, Captain Smith came in again and told them to send out the call for assistance and gave them Titanics estimated position.
 Phillips began sending out the distress signal, code CQD, while Bride took messages to Captain Smith about which ships were coming to Titanics assistance.
 At one point, Bride half-jokingly told Phillips that the new call was SOS and said, "Send S.O.S., it's the new call, and it may be your last chance to send it."
 Phillips was able to contact which headed for the scene.

 After taking a quick break, Phillips returned to the wireless room and reported to Bride that the forward part of the ship was flooded, and they should put on more clothes and lifebelts.
 Bride began to get ready, while Phillips went back to work on the wireless machine.

 The wireless power was almost completely out shortly after 02:00, when Captain Smith arrived and told the men they had done their duty and were relieved.
 Bride later remembered being moved by the way Phillips continued working.
 While their backs were turned, a crew member (either a stoker or trimmer) sneaked in and attempted to steal Phillips's lifebelt.
 Bride, outraged at the man's behaviour, attacked the man and might have hit him with an object.
-The water was beginning to flood the wireless room as they both ran out of the wireless room, leaving the motionless crewman where he fell.
+Shortly afterwards, they abandoned the wireless room, leaving the motionless crewman where he fell.
 The men then split up, Bride heading forward and Phillips heading aft.
 This was the last time Bride saw Phillips.